Education-DAO-Organization/Blockchain-Developer-Bootcamp/docs/S00-intro/L1-course-intro/index.md

 # Welcome!

-Hello and welcome to Education DAO’s 2025 Blockchain Developer Bootcamp, where you will learn everything you need to know to become a world-class blockchain developer.
+Hello and welcome to Consensys' Blockchain Developer Bootcamp, where you will learn everything you need to know to become a world-class blockchain developer.

 The blockchain field develops at an incredibly fast pace.
 This course will give you a solid foundation of blockchain principles.
 It will also introduce you to the tools used to build blockchain projects today.
 It can be overwhelming to enter such a rapidly developing field and we hope to give you the mental model to incorporate new information as it comes in.